harness/terraform-demo/README.md

 ## Pre-requisites

-To run this example it is assumed that you already have a delegate running in a Kubernetes cluster with a selector of `k8s`.
+- **Delegate**: You will need a delegate running in a Kubernetes cluster with a selector of `k8s`.

-You will also need to create the following namespaces in the cluster if you want to run the example pipeline that is created: `dev`, `stage`, `prod`.
+- **Namespaces**: You will need to create the following namespaces in the cluster if you want to run the example pipeline that is created: `dev`, `stage`, `prod`.
+- **API Key**: You will need to create an api key by following [these instructions](https://docs.harness.io/article/smloyragsm-api-keys).
+For this example it should have the role of `Account Administrator`.
+You will need to set this using the environment variable `HARNESS_API_KEY`.
+- **Account Id**: This can be found in the URL of the Harness UI.
+The format is `https://app.harness.io/#/account/<ACCOUNT_ID>`.
+You will need to se this using the environment variable `HARNESS_ACCOUNT_ID`.

 ## Variables